 Certain bacteria may cause gastrointestinal disease in cats.
 The most common of these are discussed below.

+To choose an appropriate antibiotic, veterinarians must determine which species of Campylobacter is present.
+Unfortunately, some cats will remain carriers of the bacteria even after antibiotic treatment.
+Therefore, cleaning of the environment and frequent testing of the stool is necessary.
 Antibiotic treatment for cats found to carry these bacteria is usually reserved for those that are young, severely affected, or a potential source of human infection.
 This is because other organisms are likely to be involved and antibiotic treatment is often not effective.

 Early treatment is essential for blood poisoning.
 In many cases, antibiotics are given intravenously.
 Fluids may be given intravenously as well.
 The intestinal form of the disease is difficult to treat effectively.
 Antibiotics are not always recommended, due to concerns about the development of antibiotic-resistant bacteria.
 Although the signs of disease may disappear, eliminating the bacteria from the body is difficult, particularly in adult cats.